qedawkins/iree-llm/README.md

 # License

-Copyright (c) 2023 Advanced Micro Devices, Inc. All rights reserved.
+Note: This repository is being developed for inclusion in the iree project in some form.

+Copyright 2024 The IREE Authors

-Licensed under the MIT License.
+Licensed under the Apache License v2.0 with LLVM Exceptions.
+See https://llvm.org/LICENSE.txt for license information.
+SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception